AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 5.1 Automated tests for AI-generated code

-The Problem: AI makes mistakes.
-Without automatic checks, these mistakes end up in production.
+The problem: AI makes mistakes.
+Without automated checks, those mistakes end up in production.

-The Solution: Invest in automated tests before you delegate more tasks to AI.
-Tests are the safety net that allows you to trust the AI.
+The solution: invest in automated tests before you delegate more work to AI.
+Tests are the safety net that lets you trust the AI.

-• Teams with good tests can hand over more to the AI – they detect errors automatically
+• Teams with good tests can hand over more to the AI, because errors are caught automatically

-• Teams without tests are slowed down by AI – every output must be checked manually
+• Teams without tests are held back by AI, because every output has to be checked by hand

-• The more code the AI generates, the more important automatic quality assurance becomes
+• The more code the AI generates, the more automated quality assurance matters

 How to start right away:

-1. Unit Tests: For critical functions that the AI edits frequently
+1. Unit tests: for critical functions the AI edits often

-2. Integration Tests: Check whether AI-generated code works seamlessly with existing code
+2. Integration tests: check that AI-generated code works cleanly with existing code

-4. CI/CD Pipeline: Tests run automatically before code goes into production
+4. CI/CD pipeline: tests run automatically before code reaches production

 The Rule of Thumb

-Before you delegate a new AI task, ask: "How would we automatically detect an error?"
+Before you delegate a new AI task, ask: "How would we catch an error automatically?"
 If the answer is "we wouldn't", build the test first.

 5.2 Systematically build your skill library

-The Problem: Most teams use AI, but the knowledge remains in the heads of individual people.
-If someone leaves the team, the knowledge is lost.
+The problem: most teams use AI, but the knowledge stays in individuals' heads.
+When someone leaves the team, that knowledge leaves with them.

-The Solution: Systematically collect what works – as reusable skills.
-A skill is a documented instruction: When is it used?
+The solution: systematically collect what works as reusable skills.
+A skill is a documented instruction: when is it used?
 What should the AI do?
-What is the expected result?
+What result is expected?

 Anthropic's Recommendation: Claude Skills & Projects

-Anthropic has developed Claude Skills, an official feature precisely for this purpose.
+Anthropic has built Claude Skills, an official feature designed for exactly this.
 Skills are modular components that Claude can load on demand:

 ComponentDescriptionExample